 Beyond his work in space exploration and human performance, Dr. Schmidt has been supporting cetacean research in the wild.
-This work has included active investigations in the field, primarily with orcas, humpback whales, and dolphins.
-Some of the work has been for the study of how cetaceans use sound to communicate and the manner in which humans may use sound to better understand this communication.
+This work has included active investigations in the field, primarily with orcas, humpback whales, and dolphins (cetaceans).

 This has included film work with cinematographers DJ Roller and Vince Pace, former directors of photography for James Cameron in movies such as The Titanic, The Abyss, and Avatar.
 Dr. Schmidt has served as Scientific Director on such research expeditions.